There has been an emergency closure of a Bexhill road due to 'void in the carriageway'

-There has been an emergency closure of a Bexhill road due to 'void in the carriageway'.

-An East Sussex Highways spokesperson said today (Monday, June 30): "St Leonards Road, Bexhill, is currently closed due to void in the carriageway.
+An East Sussex Highways spokesperson said on Monday (June 30): "St Leonards Road, Bexhill, is currently closed due to void in the carriageway.

 Comment Guidelines